Vanity Fair’s 100 most influential people for 2010. Top ten:

 Photograph by Patrick McMullan Co.

-RICHARD PLEPLER, SUE NAEGLE, and MICHAEL LOMBARDO
+RICHARD PLEPLER, SUE NAEGLE, and MICHAEL LOMBARDOHBO

 BRAGGING RIGHTS: With 101 prime-time Emmy nominations, HBO’s dominance of quality television remains unchallenged.
 The creative triumvirate at the network is pretty much on speed dial with top talent—such as Martin Scorsese, whose first-ever TV series, Boardwalk Empire, debuts in September.
 With the hit shows True Blood and Entourage, and promising newcomers such as Bored to Death, the division delivers close to $1.2 billion in annual profit to parent Time Warner’s coffers.